richardvenneman/appsignal-docs/source/ruby/integrations/mongodb.html.md

 ## Metrics

 The Mongo Ruby Driver integration will report the following [metrics](/metrics/custom.html) for every query.
+Once we detect these metrics we'll add a [magic dashboard](https://blog.appsignal.com/2019/03/27/magic-dashboards.html) to your apps.

 - `mongodb_query_duration` - [measurement](/metrics/custom.html#measurement)
   - We monitor all queries and calculate mean/90th/95th percentiles per database